 Step #7: Establish the support systems for your plans

 Creating sound support systems is essential for the success of your business.
 Be critical while selecting them.
 They form the backbone of your model.
 One of the decisions you will make will be zeroing in on marketing automation tools.
 This is important and difficult.
 Marketing automation can make or break your business.

 Some things to consider when selecting marketing automation are:

 - Support systems

 You now have an insight into aligning marketing strategies to your customers.
 Undoubtedly, marketing automation is integral to your company.
-Use our pointers to guide you in the right direction, and choose your automation software wisely.
+Use our pointers to guide you in the right direction.
+Choose your marketing automation software wisely.

 This guest blog article was written by Radhika Mohan Singh Roy who is the head of marketing at EngageBay.
 He has earlier been a senior marketer with Agile CRM, the manager for communities & social media at Simplilearn.
-He has previously also worked with Google, Apple Computers, and Bank of America.
-He is a masters’ degree holder in English and a certified Six Sigma Green Belt.
+Radhika has previously also worked with Google, Apple, and Bank of America.
+He has a masters’ degree in English and is a certified Six Sigma Green Belt.